helmfile/helmfile/docs/index.md

       --enable-live-output              Show live output from the Helm binary Stdout/Stderr into Helmfile own Stdout/Stderr.
                                         It only applies for the Helm CLI commands, Stdout/Stderr for Hooks are still displayed only when it's execution finishes.
-  -e, --environment string              specify the environment name. defaults to "default" -f, --file helmfile.yaml              load config from file or directory. defaults to helmfile.yaml or `helmfile.d`(means `helmfile.d/*.yaml`) in this preference
+  -e, --environment string              specify the environment name. defaults to "default" -f, --file helmfile.yaml              load config from file or directory. defaults to helmfile.yaml or `helmfile.d`(means `helmfile.d/*.yaml`) in this preference. use - to read the yaml from the standard input.
   -b, --helm-binary string              Path to the helm binary (default "helm") -h, --help                            help for helmfile -i, --interactive                     Request confirmation before attempting to modify clusters